okta/okta-sdk-dotnet/docs/InlineHookApi.md

 Activate an Inline Hook

-Activates the Inline Hook matching the provided id
+Activates the inline hook by `inlineHookId`

 ### Example
 ```csharp